Monday, January 31, 2011

 The times when Life felt so magical that I nearly burst--all here, still.
 At least, those memories yet remarkable enough to rise to the top.
 The surviving memories, I reason, must be the most important ones, after all.

-You know all those hoarder shows on tv?
+You know all those hoarder tv shows?
 Well, I wish I could convince those sad, dear people of this: What's most valuable in this life are only those things we fly away with when we die.
 And it's those things, those memories, which no one can ever snatch away; we cannot break them or lose them by fire or flood--not permanently, forever-- nor can we really even grasp them inside our hands.

-All we can take to Heaven are our memories (the lost ones having been restored), the people we love, and who we've become in Him, none of which we can store in boxes or closets or even display upon shelves in this prequel sort of life.
+All we can take to Heaven are our memories (the lost ones having been restored), the people we love, and who we've become in Him, none of which we can store in boxes, closets or even display upon shelves in this prequel sort of life.

 "When the fiddle had stopped singing Laura called out softly, "What are days of auld lang syne, Pa?"